nanoix9/streamer-event-viewer/README.md

 2. set up environment variables either in command line or put a .env file:

-    PORT: port number this application will be listening on
+    `PORT`: port number this application will be listening on

-    CLIENT_ID: your twitch application client ID
+    `CLIENT_ID`: your twitch application client ID

-    REDIRECT: your application home url being deployed
+    `REDIRECT`: your application home url being deployed

 3. `npm start`